Remote Work

 A top use case for e-mail, but e-mail is terrible at this because it’s private, hard to comment on, and doesn’t store history.
 Chat shares the e-mail downsides in this use case, and makes them even worse as it’s rare to take the time to craft a good chat message, and there’s many tangents in the chats.

-A shared doc systems like Quip is far superior for this usecase.
-History, collaborative editting, rich inline comments, etc.
+A shared doc system like Quip is far superior for this use case.
+History, collaborative editing, rich inline comments, etc.

 Keeping track of non-immediate follow ups